Planner inputs: Performance anchors

 S0 is your baseline flat-ground reference speed.

-• a believable controlled flat-ground pace you can sustain economically
+• a controlled flat-ground pace you can repeat without strain drift

-• a speed chosen because it sounds impressive
+• a pace chosen because it reflects a best-case effort

 E0